 A Professor to Three Students

 It has been in operation since 1746.
-And the College of New Jersey had provided the Church, and especially the Presbyterian Church in the United States of America, with many of its pastors and missionaries.
-But as the nineteenth century began, many of the College’s graduates were preparing for other careers, like law, politics, and education.
-Something had to be done to remedy the denomination’s critical need to fill 400 empty pulpits.
+And the College of New Jersey had provided the church, and especially the Presbyterian Church in the United States many of its pastors and missionaries.
+But with the advent of the eighteen hundreds, many of its graduates were preparing for different careers, like law, politics, and education.
+Something had to be done to remedy this critical need of 400 empty pulpits in the denomination.